dribnet/purvs/README.md

-## PS2 MDDN 242 2019
+## PS2 MDDN 242 2019 - Sketch

-(Replace this README with information about your alphabet.
-This is an example.)
+I added a third ellipse to my letters.
+Each letter is shaped like a lollipop and each are a different size.

-Each of my letters is composed with two circles.
-The size and position of the first circle is fixed, but the location and size of the second circle is controlled by three parameters.
+Each of the three ellipses makes up the lollipop, the shadow and the stick.

 The three parameters per letter:
   * `size` : radius of the second circle